akhileshrvn/vetusbooks/readme.md

 To Make a user SuperUser:

-1. Go to shell using above third command
+1. Go to shell using above command #3:

 	from vetusbook.models import User
 	user = User.objects.get(username="your user name goes here")